-The interface is open to all kinds of Big Data processing, storage and cloud components, preventing vendor lock-in.
+The interface is open to all kinds of data processing, storage and cloud components, preventing vendor lock-in.

 “Our users are free to use whichever open-source or proprietary solution they want.
 Moreover, after the data science work environment has been built, it can work independently from our interface,” emphasizes co-founder Gregory Van Seghbroeck.

 From an academic need to a business solution

 In 2013 Thomas Vanhove was a PhD student at imec - Ghent University, where he needed – as part of his research – to experiment with several data science tools.
 Quickly realizing the available platforms could not offer the flexibility he required for his work, he decided to develop his own data science interface.